kj4ezj/is/README.md

 # is
-Extremely lightweight variable tests not provided natively by nodeJS that are common in other languages.
+Extremely lightweight, zero dependency variable checks missing in nodeJS but common in other languages.